-Operating Systems Supported Special Notes/Requirements Other Operating Systems • Supported by other operating systems through attaching this printer to the following interfaces: EIA-232-E Serial, EIA-422-A Serial, PC Parallel, Dataproducts Parallel, and IEEE 1284 Parallel. • When attaching this printer to a Digital Equipment Corporation VAX machine, the preferred attachment is through EIA-232-E serial interface.
+Operating Systems Supported Special Notes/Requirements Other Operating Systems • Supported by other operating systems through attaching this printer to the following interfaces: EIA-232-E Serial, EIA-422-B Serial, PC Parallel, Dataproducts Parallel, and IEEE 1284 Parallel. • When attaching this printer to a Digital Equipment Corporation VAX machine, the preferred attachment is through EIA-232-E serial interface.

 NOTE: For more specific information, refer to either the 6400 ASCII Programmer's Reference Manual, or the 6400 Coax/Twinax Programmer's Reference Manual.
-The following are some compatibility and limitation considerations you should be familiar with before attaching this printer with your system.